 Experience/Knowledge: Minimum One year of Front-Line Guest Service/Receptionist experience.
 Demonstrates flexibility, at all times, in order to ensure a high level of guest service.
 Excels in the ability to multi-task and prioritize under pressure.
 Has at least one year of guest service experience.
 Has familiarity with reception lobby tasks or similar operations that deal mainly with the general public as guests.
 Takes guest reservations and answer general inquiries--in person, over the phone, and via email--in a professional manner.
 Is adept with handling cash and processing sales.
 Demonstrates strong initiative, follow through, while being detail-oriented.
 Is able to be a self-starter within a fast paced, team environment, adjusting and providing appropriate action when unanticipated needs arise.
 Is willing to learn and apply new skills.
-Prior non-profit experience and working with volunteers is beneficial.
+Prior non-profit, museum experience and working with volunteers is preferred.
 Knowledge of Japanese American history, culture and community is a plus.
+Familiarity with Little Tokyo community is beneficial.
 Weekend and some evening hours are required.

 Computer: Is computer literate, Internet savvy, and experience with MS Office, Google Calendar, Google Drive, and Altru preferred.
 Speed, accuracy, and attention to detail are essential.